RealityBending/Onboarding/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/neuropsychology/Onboarding?label=last%20update)

 **Welcome to the team!** 🎉 Whether you're a student, an intern or a colleague, joining a new work environment can be a bit stressful.
-In order to ease your first days and set you up for the future, we compiled this guide and hope that you will find it useful.
+In order to ease your first days and set you up for the future, we compiled this guide and hope you will find it useful.

-The goal of this document is first and foremost to help you acquire the **same frame of reference**, so you can then understand what we are talking about, the issues that we face and the solutions that we find.
-However, it is possible that some of the advice or things here might at first seem weird or useless. **Trust us though, it will <sup><sub>*probably*</sub></sup> become handy some day** 😉
+The goal of this document is first and foremost to help you acquire the **same frame of reference**, so you can then understand what we are talking about, the issues we face and the solutions we find.
+However, it is possible that some of the advice or things here might at first seem weird or useless. **Trust us though, it will <sup><sub>*probably*</sub></sup> become handy someday** 😉

 This guide has been crafted by all **past and current members of the team**.
 It's our collective legacy, and it will be yours too.
 As such, by the end of your journey here, we hope that you will leave your mark on this document, by updating / improving / revising some of its content.
 Don't worry, you will see *how* to do that later.

+## Introduction

-## Our vision
+### Our vision

 <!-- Our team's ethos is centred around core values such as close **teamwork**, continuous **learning**, **friendly** environment and **aiming for new heights**. -->

-We rely on a lot on internal **communication** (about stuff more *or less* related to work :grin:), on our ability to keep on learning and **improving**, on a cool **working environment** (forget the formalities, ain't nobody got time for that!), and try striving for the highest standards in terms of scientific quality and honesty.
-We are strongly committed to **open science**, for instance by sharing our code, documentation, data and expertise.
+We rely on a lot on internal **communication** (about stuff more *or less* related to work :grin:), on our ability to keep on learning and **improving**, on a cool and collaborative **working environment**, and try to strive for the highest standards in terms of scientific quality and honesty.
+We are strongly committed to **open science** by sharing our code, documentation, data and expertise.
 After all, science is a collective enterprise.

-On a more abstract level, we believe in what we call the **three-fold neuropsychology skillset**.
-In short, a neuropsychologist (and, by extension, people working on related topics) should aim (when applicable) at developing 3 types of expertise: **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...), and **clinical abilities** (knowledge about neuro/psychopathology, assessment of both patients and *healthy* participants, therapy & rehabilitation, ...).
-Of course, some of it (typically, working with patients) might not be feasible given the project/grade you're in.
-Don't worry, we will do the best we can to help you get as close as possible to your objectives.
+On a more abstract level, I believe in what we call the **three-fold neuropsychology skillset**.
+In short, a neuropsychologist (and, by extension, people working on related topics - which is what we do in the lab) should aim (when applicable) at developing 3 types of expertise: **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history), **technical skills**  (statistics, programming, neuroimaging, signal processing, ...), and **practical/clinical abilities** (assessment of both patients and *healthy* participants, handling of participants in experiments, therapy & rehabilitation, knowledge about neuro/psychopathology, ...).
+Of course, some of it (e.g., working with patients, or acquiring some software development skills) might not be feasible given the project/grade you're in.
+Don't worry, in any case, we will do the best we can to **help you get as close as possible to your objectives**.

-## Work Schedule and Work-life Balance
+### Work Schedule and Work-life Balance

-We value and believe in individuality.
+We believe in individuality.
 Everybody has their own preferred organization and other life prerogatives.
 Some are night owlers and others are early birds, some have day hobbies and others night passions; some have other people to take care of (children, parents, ...) and some have themselves (which can be a lot).
 We should not expect each other to work regularly from 9-5 every day, or to be available at all times. **I will sometimes send emails in the evening or on the weekends**, because that's how I work.
-That does **not** mean you should check or reply immediately: do work when you decide to and aim for a varied lifestyle.
+That does ***not*** mean you should check or reply immediately: do work when you decide to and aim for a varied lifestyle.
 If something is super urgent, I'll make it explicit by pre-empting the message with [URGENT] (but it never happened so far).

-## Questions & Answers
+### Questions & Answers

 > **I'm not sure what I should do and what my tasks are / I feel kinda lost**